-Stocks are up this morning after blowout earnings from Amazon and a strong GDP report.
-Bonds and MBS are up.
+Stocks are higher this morning after a positive retail sales number.
+Bonds and MBS are flat.

 The yield curve continues to invert, with the 2s / 10s spread at -20 basis points and the 2s / 30s spread at -5 basis points.
 The yield curve’s shape isn’t dispositive – there is an old joke that an inverted yield curve has predicted 12 of the last 5 recessions, but it flashing warning signs and we are getting confirmation elsewhere.

 Retail Sales rose 1% MOM and 8.4% YOY.
 Note this number is not adjusted for inflation, which is running right about the same level.
 Ex-vehicles and gasoline sales rose 0.7%, which was much better that -0.2% Street expectation.